FiroozehDastur/DistributedWorkflows.jl/docs/src/troubleshooting.md

 ## Other Issues

+- If you have followed all the steps above and are still experiencing issues with the installation, please open an issue so we can work together to resolve it.
+Be sure to include a minimal reproducible example that clearly demonstrates the problem you’re encountering.
 - For any other problems, you can open a GitHub issue with:
   - A minimal reproducible example.
   - Relevant details about your setup and the steps leading to the error.